SCENE 01 / MARINE WILDLIFE

 What marine filming can you do in Portugal?

-Portugal faces the open Atlantic and adds Madeira and the Azores—two of the world's premier locations for filming sperm whales, blue whales, fin whales, common and bottlenose dolphins.
-The Algarve and Cascais offer year-round dolphin work with sheltered coves; Nazaré is famous for its giant winter waves; and Madeira has crystal-clear water and exceptional underwater visibility.
-We coordinate vessel charters and Capitania permits via the SAM system.
+Portugal faces the open Atlantic and adds Madeira.
+The Azores—two of the world's top locations for filming sperm whales, blue whales, fin whales, common and bottlenose dolphins.
+The Algarve and Cascais give year-round dolphin work with sheltered coves.
+Nazaré is famous for its giant winter waves.
+And Madeira has crystal-clear water and top underwater visibility.
+We set up vessel charters and Capitania permits via the SAM system.

 What wildlife is available in Portugal?

+Here is the breakdown.
 Portugal is one of Europe's best wildlife destinations.
-Iberian wolves survive in the northern mountains, the critically endangered Iberian lynx is being reintroduced in protected reserves, and the country sits on a major migratory bird flyway.
-Coastal estuaries like the Tagus and Sado host millions of waders and waterbirds, and Atlantic dolphins are filmed off Lisbon, the Algarve and Madeira.
+Iberian wolves survive in the northern mountains, the critically endangered Iberian lynx is being reintroduced in covered reserves, and the country sits on a major migratory bird flyway.
+Coastal estuaries like the Tagus and Sado host millions of waders and waterbirds.
+Atlantic dolphins are filmed off Lisbon, the Algarve and Madeira.

 Do you have specialized wildlife crews?

-Yes, we work with experienced Portuguese wildlife cinematographers who know the Algarve, Madeira, the Azores and the northern mountain wolf range intimately.
-Many have credits with international natural history broadcasters working on Atlantic and Iberian ecosystems.
+Here is what that looks like on the ground.
+Yes, we work with skilled Portuguese wildlife cinematographers who know the Algarve, Madeira, the Azores and the northern mountain wolf range intimately.
+Many have credits with global natural history TV networks working on Atlantic and Iberian ecosystems.

 What about permits for protected species and parks?

-Filming inside Peneda-Gerês, Sintra Cultural Landscape and other protected areas requires authorisation from DGPC and Parques de Sintra Monte da Lua.
-Coastal filming requires permits via the Capitania Online+ platform with a 3-weekday minimum lead time.
-The Portugal Film Commission facilitates the process and permits are typically free or low-cost.
+Here is how the picture comes together.
+Filming inside Peneda-Gerês, Sintra Cultural Landscape and other covered areas needs authorisation from DGPC and Parques de Sintra Monte da Lua.
+Coastal filming needs permits via the Capitania Online+ platform with a 3-weekday minimum lead time.
+The Portugal Film Commission facilitates the process and permits are mostly free or low-cost.

 Can you provide underwater filming?

-Yes, we offer professional underwater cinematography with RED, ARRI and Sony cameras in housings.
-Our divers are experienced with the cool Atlantic conditions of mainland Portugal and the warmer, exceptionally clear water of Madeira and the Azores, working safely with dolphins, whales, sea turtles and reef life.
+Here is what we have to work with.
+Yes, we give pro dive shooting with RED, ARRI and Sony cameras in housings.
+Our divers are skilled with the cool Atlantic conditions of mainland Portugal and the warmer, exceptionally clear water of Madeira and the Azores, working safely with dolphins, whales, sea turtles and reef life.

 What's the best season for wildlife filming in Portugal?

-Whale and dolphin sightings in Madeira and the Azores are best April to October, with peak diversity in summer.
-Iberian lynx fieldwork is best in spring; wolf activity in northern Portugal peaks in winter; and migratory bird gatherings in the Tagus estuary are strongest October to March.
+Whale and dolphin sightings in Madeira.
+The Azores are best April to October, with peak diversity in summer.
+Iberian lynx fieldwork is best in spring.
+Wolf activity in northern Portugal peaks in winter.
+And migratory bird gatherings in the Tagus estuary are strongest October to March.
 We advise on optimal windows for each species.

 Planning Wildlife Filming?